westerndigitalcorporation/cdl-tools/README.md

 ```

 *fio* can be used to exercise a drive with a command duration limits enabled
 workload.
-The standard fio options *cmdprio*, *cmdprio_class* and
+The standard fio options *cmdprio_percentage* and *cmdprio_hint*
-*cmdprio_percentage* allow a job using the *libaio* IO engine to specify a
+allow a job using the *libaio* IO engine to specify a command duration limit
-command duration limit enabled workload.
+enabled workload.

 For instance, the following fio script: